 A sauna is a great way to relax after a hard days work, but what happens when your sauna turns into a stinky mess?
 Cleaning a sauna isn’t as difficult as you would think, and it can be done with a few products a little elbow grease.
 Sauna’s are actually easy to care for then your bathroom.

 - Mid-Grade Sand Paper

 Cleaning Your Sauna

-Remember that regular maintenance is extremely important with any sauna.
+Regular maintenance is extremely important with any sauna.
 Everyday take a broom and vacuum and do a quick clean up of the floor and benches.

-Make sure that you always sit on towels while in the sauna.
+To keep the wood looking new for a long time, make sure that you always sit on towels while in the sauna.
 This will keep your body sweat from ruining the color of the wood.
 Always make sure that the towels you use were not washed in harsh detergent.

-You may find that sometimes the wood inside of a sauna can become discolored due to excessive use.
+Sometimes the wood inside of a sauna can become discolored due to excessive use.
 This may not happen for several years, but it is inevitable.
 With a light-grade sand paper, slowly brush away the discoloration through a sideways motion.

 If your sauna uses a wood burning heater, you will need to constantly remove the ash build-up.
 Also, you will want to periodically check the exhaust pipe to make sure that there is no creosote build-up, which can be a major fire hazard.
 And if your sauna runs off of an electric heater, the maintenance is little to none.
 All you must do is occasionally wipe off the stainless steel to keep any build-up from occurring.
 Lastly, if your sauna runs off of sauna stones, you just need to check them ever couple of weeks to make sure they have not cracked.
 If they have, simply replace the stones, which are available at many stores.